mahmoud/sedimental/entries/introducing_montage.md

 * Enhancing communication between organizers and jurors
 * Supporting lower bandwidth connections
 * Further customizing the photo viewing feature <!-- e.g., zoom, etc. for increased scrutiny -->
-* And as always, more performance!
+* And as always, increasing performance!

 The list is long, and we're excited to tackle it for the 2017 Wiki Loves contests!
 We hope you'll join us.
 If you're an engineer of any sort, get in touch!

-# Team
+# Thanks

 Many people contributed to Montage directly and indirectly.
 To name a few: